 We’re a network for LGBT+ people and allies.
 We’re working towards the goal of a more inclusive sports media industry, both in workplaces and in published content, and to help make sport itself more welcoming for people who are lesbian, gay, bisexual and transgender.

-Network lead Jon Holmes writes… Sports Media LGBT+ is now in its second full calendar year, having been established in November 2017, so here’s a recap on what the network has achieved so far, and our aims for 2019, and how you can get involved…
+Network lead Jon Holmes writes… Sports Media LGBT+ is now in its second full calendar year, having been established in November 2017, so scroll down for a recap on what the network has achieved so far, our aims for 2019, and how you can get involved…

 - We presented findings from an online survey, where we asked people to assess how the sports media was faring on LGBT+ inclusion.
 The findings (published in October / November 2018) determined that amid some promising signs of progress, it was still difficult for gay, bisexual and trans people to be out at work in our industry, and that anti-LGBT language and

 behaviourwas not uncommon in workplaces.
 At BCOMS’ #DWord3 event, we raised awareness around these problems; many people, including senior leaders, told us they had rarely if ever been addressed before in the industry.
 In 2019, the survey findings and the creation of the network group were also referenced in a new academic text on Sports Journalism.

 - Jon has given presentations and spoken on panels at several events, such as Stonewall’s Rainbow Laces Summit at Wembley, LEAP Sports’ Diverse Sport conference in Glasgow, and a Digital Editors Network seminar at the BBC in London, and the Pride Sports Summit in Manchester.
 He’s discussed Sky Sports’ ongoing work on LGBT+ inclusion; examples of good and bad practice from across the sports media industry; the aims and objectives of Sports Media LGBT+; and reporting guidelines for editors and journalists; and offered advice on how best to communicate LGBT+ inclusion.
 Get in touch if you’d like to learn more.

 - On our website, we’ve profiled journalists and podcasters giving coverage to inclusion and inspiring stories from LGBT+ individuals, and featured a range of blogs and articles covering topics such as workplace culture, coming out, and visibility.